 On a separate note, notice the sense of balance in this painting.
-The sky, ocean, and shore take up a vast majority of space, yet it's the small boats resting on the shore, and even the ones sailing in the distance, that command attention.
-An interesting contrast of big and quiet against small and noisy.
+The sky, ocean, and shore take up a vast majority of space, yet it’s the small boats resting on the shore, and even the ones sailing in the distance, that command attention.
+An interesting contrast between big and quiet against small and noisy.

 In Monet’s Impression, Sunrise, the clouds are there for atmosphere, nothing more.
 There’s so little rendering that the clouds blend seamlessly into the rest of the painting.

 In Levitan’s Vladimirka, the clouds are rendered with rather fine detail, yet the sky as a whole is subtle compared to the land of dark colors and sharp contrast.
 Notice how Levitan created depth in the sky by picking out a few clouds to detail, effectively pulling them forward in perspective.